wistia/wistia-open-docs/_posts/embed-options.md

 Option Name        | Type    | Description
 -----------        | ----    | --------------------------------------------------------
-backgroundOpacity  | float   | A decimal between 0 and 1 to set the overall opacity of the background.
-Default is 0.91. image              | string  | The image src for the call to action. link               | string  | The destination URL when you click the postroll. raw                | string  | The raw HTML for the call to action. style              | object  | The styles to be applied to the root postroll element. text               | string  | The text for the call to action. version            | string  | The version of the post roll to use.
-Must be "v1".
+autoSize           | boolean | When true, sets a font-size and line-height for the call to action based on the height of the video.
+Default is false. backgroundOpacity  | float   | A decimal between 0 and 1 to set the overall opacity of the background.
+Default is 0.91. image              | string  | The image src for the call to action. link               | string  | The destination URL when you click the post-roll. on                 | boolean | Whether to show the post-roll.
+Default is true.
+Can be set to false to override Customize options. raw                | string  | The raw HTML for the call to action. rewatch            | boolean | Whether to show "Rewatch" button in lower left.
+Defaults to true for text calls to action, false for image or HTML. style              | object  | The styles to be applied to the root post-roll element. text               | string  | The text for the call to action.

 The link param can be used with either text or image calls to action.
 If a raw param is given, it will be used instead of text/image/link.